cunarist/rinf/docs/precompiled_binaries.md

 dart run build_tool gen-key
 ```

 This will print the private key and public key.
-Store the private key securely, possibly.
-For example you can use it as a secret in GitHub Actions.
+Store the private key securely.
+It needs to be provided as a secret to github action.

 The public key should be included in `cargokit.yaml` file in the Rust crate.